glitchub/cryptool/README.md

             -y - use the labeled secret key in yubihsm2

-    cryptool [opts] generate [-n bits] [-i 'info text'] [-s secret.s] [-l] keyname [signer[.p signer.s]]
+    cryptool [opts] generate [-b bits] [-i 'info text'] [-s secret.s] [-d days] [-l] [-n name] keyname [signer[.p signer.s]]

         Create new keyname.s and keyname.p.
 If a signer keypair is provided then the public key will be signed.

-            -n bits - specify number of key bits, default is 4096
+            -b bits - specify number of key bits, default is 4096

             -i 'info text' - arbitrary text that will appear in the key files, for documentary purposes.

             -s secret.s - Clone the specified secret key rather than generating a new one.
-This allows existing secret keys to be renamed, etc.
+This allows public certs to be regenerated, for example.

             -d days - number of days that the certificate is valid from time of creation.
 Default is that the certificate is valid for the entire 21st century, to avoid issues on embedded systems with possibly faulty clocks.

-            -l - lock the new secret key with a passphrase entered on console.
+            -l - lock the new secret key with passphrase entered on console.

+            -c name - use specified common name instead of 'keyname timestamp'

     cryptool [opts] check key[.p] signer[.p]